DV

 Strategy & risk

-BIL tracks Bloomberg 1-3 Month U.S. Treasury Bill Index with a money market approach, while SGOV tracks ICE 0-3 Month US Treasury Securities Index with a treasury bond approach.
-Beta is 0.06 for BIL and -0.0029 for SGOV, indicating SGOV is less volatile relative to the market.
+BIL tracks Bloomberg 1-3 Month U.S. Treasury Bill Index with a money market approach, while SGOV tracks ICE 0-3 Month US Treasury Securities Index with a bonds approach.
+Beta is 0.06 for BIL and -0.0029 for SGOV, making SGOV the less volatile of the two by this measure.

 BIL beta0.06